robj/coinbase_demo/README.md

 ## Unresolved deployment concerns

-- Hardcoded ECR repository in `Dockerrun.aws.json`
+- Hardcoded ECR repository in `Dockerrun.aws.json`, would be nice to generate this file programatically.